How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 It lets you expand a financial platform one segment at a time rather than rewriting the entire codebase when a new customer asks for an edge case.
 It also protects you when new regulations appear.

 When your engineers know exactly how an idea moves from product to execution, iteration becomes predictable.
-You gain continuous momentum without inflating headcount.
+You gain continuous momentum without inflating headcount, which helps in maintaining a healthy budget.

 Practical ways fintechs can reduce engineering costs without creating risk